MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-field-text-search.md

 This article explains how you can specify full-text search on table fields and use it in data filters in AL. By enabling full-text search on fields, you can significantly enhance data search in your AL code.

-In the client, full-text search is used in various search functionalities, such as in the company-wide data search and on lists that include full-text search fields.
+In the client, full-text search is used in various search functionalities, such as in the company-wide data search and on lists that include full-text search fields, referred to as modern search.
 Learn more in [Search for a record in company data](/dynamics365/business-central/ui-search-data) and [Search lists](/dynamics365/business-central/ui-enter-criteria-filters#searching).

 ## Enable full-text search on fields